opensafely-core/job-server/DEVELOPERS.md

 ## Dumping co-pilot reporting data
 Co-pilots [have a report](https://github.com/ebmdatalab/copiloting/tree/copiloting-report) they run every few months, building on data from this service.

-To produce a dump in the format they need you will need to install [db-to-sqlite](https://pypi.org/project/db-to-sqlite/) via pip, pipx, brew, or your installer of choice.
+To produce a dump in the format they need you will need to install [db-to-sqlite](https://pypi.org/project/db-to-sqlite/) via pip, pipx, or your installer of choice.

 Then run the following, replacing `<database URL>` with the URL to your database, this is likely in the `DATABASE_URL` environment variable.